nawab312/AWS/Networking/VPC/AWS_VPN.md

 - **Static Routing:** If you use static routing, you manually define the routes for the on-premises network to reach the VPC and vice versa.
 - **Dynamic Routing (BGP):** Alternatively, you can use *Border Gateway Protocol (BGP)* to automatically exchange routes between your on-premises network and AWS VPC.
 This is more scalable and easier to manage, especially for larger or more complex networks.

+**What is BGP**
+- BGP (Border Gateway Protocol) is the protocol used to exchange routing information between different networks (Autonomous Systems) on the internet or private enterprise networks.
+  - It's a path vector protocol, meaning it chooses the best path based on various attributes (e.g., AS-PATH, MED, LOCAL_PREF).
+  - It's primarily used for interconnecting different networks—like between your company network and AWS.
+- *Think of BGP as a GPS that selects the best road from your home (on-prem network) to AWS, and it's smart enough to change roads if one is blocked.*

 **Redundancy and High Availability**
 - AWS Site-to-Site VPN provides high availability through the use of *two VPN tunnels*.
 AWS automatically provisions two VPN tunnels for each VPN connection, ensuring that if one tunnel goes down, the other can continue to carry traffic.
 You can configure your on-premises VPN device to monitor both tunnels and automatically failover to the backup tunnel if necessary.